From LimeSurvey Manual

 - Filter by language: When you create a survey, you can add additional languages besides the base language.
 Those additional languages can be used to export survey participants according to the language they are assigned to;

-- Filter by email address: It exports entries which contain the string in the respective email address.
+- Filter by email address: Exports entries which contain the string in the respective email address.
 For example, you can use it if some of your survey participants use the work email addresses from "Company A".
 Type @companya.com and export only the users that have received a work email address from the respective company;

 - Delete exported participants: If enabled, the exported users will be deleted from your survey participants table.

-Once you have selected the exporting options, click on the Download CSV file button located in the upper right part of the screen.
+Once you have selected the exporting options, click the Download CSV file button located in the upper right part of the screen.

 When you export your survey participants, the fields are exported in the following order: